Qatar 2026. TANK Climbs Into Top 5, Dethrones MG Which Drops Into 12th

 Medium-Term Market Trend

-Following rapid development in the early 2000s, Qatar’s light vehicle market peaked in 2014 with 97,501 units sold.
-However, the subsequent decline in international oil prices, coupled with restrictive economic policies and the introduction of new taxes, including VAT, led to a significant downturn.
-Between 2015 and 2019, the market halved, reaching 52,676 units in 2017 and continuing to contract in the following years.
-The COVID-19 pandemic further impacted sales, which fell to a 15-year low of 39,850 units in 2020.
+After rapid growth in the early 2000s, Qatar’s light vehicle market peaked in 2014 at 97,501 units.
+Falling oil prices, tighter economic policies, and new taxes triggered a sharp decline, with sales roughly halving between 2015 and 2019, dropping to 52,676 units in 2017 and continuing downward.
+The COVID-19 pandemic deepened the slump, pushing sales to a 15-year low of 39,850 units in 2020.

-Despite this recovery, electric vehicle adoption in Qatar remains limited.
-Although there was significant growth in 2024, EVs still represent a negligible share of total vehicle sales.
-This lag is attributed to factors such as high upfront costs, limited charging infrastructure, and consumer concerns about battery performance in extreme temperatures .
+Despite this rebound, EV adoption remains limited.
+Although growth accelerated in 2024, electric vehicles still account for a small share of total sales due to high upfront costs, limited charging infrastructure, and concerns over battery performance in extreme heat.
+EV sales reached 2,928 units in 2025.

 Tables with sales figures